 “There are a number of ways in which Paul and many others help you network with professionals in meteorology and related fields.
 Our student chapter of the American Meteorological Society brings in speakers and allows students to gain insight and exposure to various career opportunities.
 We also relay internship opportunities offered by other companies to students.
 For example, several current and former students have had an internship at WGN.”

 Zuranski has earned his Associate in Science degree and the Weather Hazards and Preparedness certificate.
-He worked as a certified weather observer for Midway Airport and now is the meteorology support analyst at College of DuPage.
-He also is continuing his winning ways regarding the WxChallenge, having placed in the annual competition six times, including third place in the faculty/staff category in 2017.
+He worked as a certified weather observer for Midway Airport and currently is the meteorology support analyst at College of DuPage.
+He also is continuing his winning ways regarding the WxChallenge, having placed in the annual competition eight times, including third place in the faculty/staff category in 2020.

 He urges students to check out COD and to connect with faculty, staff and students.

 “Whether it’s meteorology, automotive or anything, study with them, converse with them and just spend time with them on campus or off,” he said.
 “Not only will you make new friends, but you also will learn so much more than you would from the classes alone.
 It can also significantly improve your networking opportunities, which I can’t over-emphasize how important networking is.”